Contributor: David Kerner and Scott Thomas

 The fault lies, perhaps, in the department’s definition of energy security: “Having assured access to reliable supplies of energy and the ability to protect and deliver sufficient energy to meet operational needs.”

 The current goals neglect to address how the mission still gets accomplished without enough energy resources.
-And the same concern applies to defense installations.
+And the same concern applies to defence installations.

 To ensure mission sustainability, the military must understand the full range of potential vulnerabilities to energy shortages and disruptions and prepare to handle circumstances where supplies are not assured.
 So while the current energy security goals are important, true energy security must include understanding and addressing all vulnerabilities.